Cal Raleigh helps Mariners rock another come-from-behind victory, downing Colorado

 Seattle pushed the lead to 6-2 in the seventh on a two-run double to the gap in left-center from Ty France.

 Seattle’s four-run top of the sixth off Marquez put Gonzales in line for the victory.
-Pitching in front of friends and family, who made the trip from nearby Fort Collins, where he was a high school pitching legend, Gonzales pitched five innings, allowing two runs on six hits with three walks and three strikeouts.
+Pitching in front of more than 100 friends and family, who made the trip from nearby Fort Collins, where he was a high school pitching legend, Gonzales pitched five innings, allowing two runs on six hits with three walks and three strikeouts.

+“Yesterday was tough, because we had an off day, and I was pitching today,” he said.
+“So I had to kind of sidestep a bunch of plans, and unfortunately not see a bunch of people that I wanted to want to see that I hadn’t seen in a year and a half at least.
+It’s just a really special thing to be able to come back here and pitch in front of my family.”

 His command wasn’t bad, but it also wasn’t precise with 55 strikes in his 85 pitches and runners on base in every inning, but he was able to execute pitches to end innings without allowing runs.
 An elevated fastball struck out All-Star shortstop Trevor Story to end the third inning.
 A changeup on the hands of Elias Diaz produced an inning-ending double play in the fourth.
 But a leadoff walk to third baseman Joshua Fuentes to start the fifth came and a misplaced first-pitch sinker to Connor Joe, who was called up before the game, led to a two-run homer and a 2-0 Rockies lead.

+“I’m definitely building off of the last one,” he said.
+“I thought I was a little sharper in my command.
+The cutter execution was the best it’s been all season.
+And I threw some really good change-ups that I’ve been working on.
+Overall, I would say that it’s a good step.”

 As for Marquez, the veteran right-hander pitched six innings, allowing the four runs on seven hits with two walks and five strikeouts and falling to 8-7 on the season with a 3.50 ERA.
-The Rockies have said they don’t want to trade their best pitcher, but given the state of their franchise and his relatively affordable contract that features club control through 2023 that teams find enticing.
+The Rockies have said they don’t want to trade their best pitcher, but given the state of their franchise and his relatively affordable contract, which features club control through 2023, many teams find him enticing.

 The Mariners are desperate for starting pitching help in the immediate future and over the next two seasons until top prospects like Emerson Hancock and George Kirby come up.
 But general manager Jerry Dipoto has been adamant that he won’t give up top prospects who were deemed as core pieces of the team’s rebuild.

 But with the team’s success that could change.
-Ending a now infamous and embarrassing playoff drought that extends back to 2001 might motivate ownership to try and win now.
+Ending a now infamous and embarrassing playoff drought that extends back to 2001 might motivate ownership to try to win now.

 The game got close as it has a tendency to do at Coors Field.
 Paul Sewald gave up a two-run homer to C.J.
 Cron in the eighth inning.
 In the ninth, Kendall Graveman issued a lead-off walk and had to pitch with tying run at the plate three times, striking out Hampson, getting Joe to ground out and punching out Story for his ninth save.